Maus-313/Automated_Answer_Sheet_Evaluation_System/README.md

 ```

 3. Start dev and open the app to see the table.
 If the table is empty, you’ll see a helpful message.

+## License

+This project is licensed under the MIT License.
+See `license.md` for details.